Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 I have mixed feelings about Wahoo RGT.

-On the one hand, they offer some cool features like adjusting the graphic user interface, so you can hide the names of other users, your ride data, segments, etc. Both apps run smoothly and load quickly.
+On the one hand, it offers some cool features like adjusting the graphic user interface, so you can hide the names of other users, your ride data, segments, etc.

 Wahoo RGT is available on all major platforms, including iOS, Android, macOS, Windows, and Apple TV.